derektypist/project-euler-043/README.md

 **Getting Started**

-Click on the Show Solution button to show the solution starting with n = 3 to n = 9.
-Click on the Hide S
+Click on the Show Solution button to show the solution.
+The solution ranges from n = 3 to n = 9.
+Click on the Clear Solution Button to clear (hide) the Solution.

 **User Stories**

-As a user, I expect to get an error message, if I do any of:
+As a user, I can show or clear (hide) the solution.

-- Not enter anything in the input field
-- Entering text other than a number
-- Entering a number less than 3 or greater than 9
-- Including leading zeros (e.g. 03)
-- Entering a number, but it is not an integer

 As a user, I expect the function `substringDivisibility(5)` to return a number.